mpv-player/mpv/DOCS/man/mpv.rst

 Note that this section assumes Linux/BSD.
 On other platforms the paths may be different.
 For Windows-specifics, see `FILES ON WINDOWS`_ section.

+All configuration files should be encoded in UTF-8.

 ``/usr/local/etc/mpv/mpv.conf``
     mpv system-wide settings (depends on ``--prefix`` passed to configure - mpv in default configuration will use ``/usr/local/etc/mpv/`` as config